petertseng-dp/sticks/README.md

 The workaround that I finally discovered is to assign it to a local.

 The final interesting thing is that a hash with a default value block doesn't store the default value unless explicitly told to.
+However, the default value block turned out to be inappropriate for this problem anyway.

 These three things combined made this problem take a lot longer than it otherwise would have.